ec-johnston/2021GL094038/README.md

 ## data

-Reduced data for the US Pacific Coast region at 4 km spatial resolution (regional precipitation data not included due to size):
+Reduced data for the US Pacific Coast region at 4 km spatial resolution (regional daily-scale precipitation data not included due to size):

 - pacific_coast_df.rds: dataframe of x/y coordinates within the Pacific Coast region at 4km resolution
 - pacific_coast.asc: raster layer of the Pacific Coast region at 4 km resolution